mvaled/mvaled-github-io-sources/content/2025/adding-code-is-easy.rst

 and won't be bothered by it anymore.
 For them adding code is *simpler* [#simple-easy]_.
-However, other, albeit seasoned, developers who haven't look at that code (and its metastasized sprawls) for a long time, get confused by this useless profusion useless variants.
+However, other, albeit seasoned, developers who haven't look at that code (and its metastasized sprawls) for a long time, get confused by this profusion of useless variants.
 Junior developers have it the hardest, until they learn to ignore it.

 The risk of removing it and replacing it with a what it is actually needed, is higher.
 But the cost was not higher two years ago than it is today.
 We have